Handshake has built an innovative solution to help employers engage with students in a virtual fair environment.

 *Premium employers can utilize Campaigns to promote their fair attendance and encourage students to sign up for sessions!

 Review Hosting Virtual Fair Sessions for a full walk-through of the fair experience and check out our video walkthrough of hosting sessions here!

 Follow up with students after the fair

-- For more information, see Following Up After a Virtual Fair.
+- For more information, refer to Following Up After a Virtual Fair.

 - Virtual Recruiting Features Details